forge18/lpm/docs/contributing/Creating-Releases.md

 ### Files missing?

-- Check the build logs in Actions
-- Verify all platforms built successfully
+- Verify you built the files locally: `./scripts/build-installer.sh all`
+- Check that files exist in `releases/v{VERSION}/`
+- Ensure you committed and pushed the `releases/` directory
-- Look for errors in the "Build Installers" step
+- Check the workflow logs for upload errors

 ### Wrong version?